 Why not take a look at our Course of the Week – chosen at random from the thousands of exciting courses available?
 Just click on the link above.

-We thought that Members, students and friends might like to see the Newsletter we prepared for our AGM on 31st March – which of course we weren’t able to hold, due to the current crisis.
-We produced it anyway – it contains news, gossip, student stories and a message from our undaunted Chairman.
+We thought that Members, students and friends might like to see the Newsletter we prepared for our September meeting – which of course we held online, due to the current crisis.
+It contains news, gossip, student stories and a cheering message from our undaunted Chairman.

 It’s best look at in two-page booklet mode.
 Please enjoy!

 And here is the previous issue, produced for the AGM we should have held in March 2020.

 About us and our history

 Distance learning, or home study, first began as soon as there was a reliable postal service.
 The Penny Post began as early as the seventeenth century, but really took off with the invention of gummed stamps, the famous Penny Black, in 1840.

 The introduction of the Board Schools in 1870 meant that every child the country received at least an elementary education.
 For the first time in history the whole population was literate, and the demand for further education grew rapidly.

 Postal tuition was perhaps at its most flourishing during and just after the Second World War, when government approached the existing Correspondence Colleges with a view to providing Correspondence Courses for members of the forces.

 The colleges involved in this scheme kept in touch with each other by means of an informal committee, and in 1955 decided to form an Association.
 Its aims, then as now, were to safeguard the interests of students learning at home by ensuring high standards, and to provide services and a forum for discussion among its members.